A look at some of the most effective direct mail trends to help marketers build an impactful and memorable campaign

 Some of the most successful direct mail campaigns are those that engage people on a multichannel level and correlate with the brand’s digital marketing efforts.

-The company’s online and offline marketing platforms can be integrated by including QR codes, personalized URLs, and new Voice Activated Call To Action (VACTA) technology, which makes it easy for people to visit customized campaign landing pages.
+The company’s online and offline marketing platforms can be integrated by including QR codes, personalized URLs, and new Voice Activated Call To Action (VACTA) technology to connect to smart speakers, which makes it easy for people to visit customized campaign landing pages.
 From there, they can seamlessly complete a form to receive their offer, which, in turn, converts them into a more qualified lead.

 The campaign can also integrate direct mail in the buyers’ journey.
 There are new automation tools on the market that can trigger postcards at pivotal stages along the way.